JamesKamau-5773/Career-Explorer/README.md

 ## Features

-- **Career Exploration**: Browse through a comprehensive list of career options
+- Career Exploration: Browse through a comprehensive list of career options
-- **Detailed Career Views**: View in-depth information about specific careers
+- Detailed Career Views: View in-depth information about specific careers
-- **Add New Careers**: Contribute new career paths to the database
+- Add New Careers: Contribute new career paths to the database
-- **Favorites System**: Mark and manage favorite career options
+- Favorites System: Mark and manage favorite career options
-- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- Responsive Design: Works seamlessly on desktop, tablet, and mobile devices
-- **Real-time Updates**: Dynamic content updates without page refreshes
+- Real-time Updates: Dynamic content updates without page refreshes
-- **Search and Filter**: Find careers based on specific criteria
+- Search and Filter: Find careers based on specific criteria
-- **Modern UI/UX**: Clean and intuitive user interface
+- Modern UI/UX: Clean and intuitive user interface

 ## How to Use